-- Demonstrate an understanding of the basic concepts of communications, personal and patient interaction, stress management, professional behavior, and the legal implications of this work environment.
+- Demonstrate the basic concepts of communication, personal and patient interaction, stress management, professional behavior and the legal implications of this work environment.

-- Perform proper infection control techniques and safety measures to protect patient, co-workers and community.
+- Perform proper infection control techniques and safety measures to protect patients, co-workers and the community.

-- Demonstrate proper techniques using appropriate equipment to perform venipuncture and capillary puncture while maintaining quality assurance during and after specimen acquisition.
+- Demonstrate approved blood and non-blood sample collections while maintaining quality assurance during and after specimen acquisition.